Program database: Multiple stream format

 The PDB is a single file which is logically composed of several sub-files, called streams.
 It is designed to optimize the process of making changes to the PDB, as performed by compiles and incremental links.
 Streams can be removed, added, or replaced without rewriting any other streams, and the changes to the metadata which describes the streams is minimized as well.

 The PDB is organized in fixed-size pages, typically 1K, 2K, or 4K, numbered consecutively starting at 0.

 Note: It is presumed that all numeric information (e.g., stream and page numbers) is stored in little-endian form, the native form for Intel x86 based processors.
 The pdbparse Python code makes this assumption.

 Stream

 Each stream in the PDB occupies several pages, which aren't necessarily consecutively numbered.
-The stream has a number and a length.
+The stream is identified by a number and has a length.
 The stream content is the concatenation of its pages, truncated to the stream's length.